googlestars

 Owning land doesn’t automatically give you control over the oil, gas, or other valuable minerals beneath the Earth’s surface.
 In many cases, the mineral rights may have been sold or transferred long before you became the owner.

+So, if I find oil on my land, is it mine?
 To legally discover, extract, or profit from these natural resources, you must hold the mineral rights.
 Keep reading to learn how mineral rights work and whether the oil on your land is truly yours.

 Key Takeaways